 Students who miss an entire day of school without legitimate excuse are considered truant from school and are subject to disciplinary action.
 If a teacher fails to show up on time, students are to remain by the door until the teacher or administrator arrives.
 Students who fail to do so will be considered truant from class.
-Period truancy will be handled through discipline at the school level, including, but not limited to, detention, campus beautification or loss of privileges.
+Period truancy will be handled through discipline at the school level, including, but not limited to, community service, campus beautification, or loss of privileges.

 Arriving Late to School

-Any student arriving late to school, any period will proceed directly to their assigned class.
-Students arriving more than 30 minutes late are considered absent from the period.
+Any student arriving late to school, must check in and sign in at the front office, and will proceed directly to their assigned class.
+Students arriving more than 30 minutes late are considered truant (AT) from the period.

 Students are expected to be in class on time.
 If the student arrives late for the 4th time (excused or unexcused), the teacher may refer the student to the Administrator, and the student will be required to fulfill lunch detention and/or campus beautification.

 Student must have an orange or green clipboard pass for quick trips or a written green pass signed by a school official for longer trips.